bramstein/website/src/writing/index.md

 <p class="intro">My articles have appeared in PAGE Magazine, 8 Faces magazine, the Dev.Opera blog, and the Typekit blog.
 I’m also the author of the Web Fonts Performance chapter in Smashing Book 5.</p>

+# Web Font Anti-Patterns
+<p class=subtitle>October 13, 2015</p>

+There is a lot of confusion about web fonts.
+Are they really bad for performance?
+Maybe you should not use web fonts at all?
+This ongoing series of articles takes a look at some of the most common anti-patterns for creating, using, and loading web fonts.
+Web fonts can be great when used correctly and with moderation.
+[Continue reading…](web-font-anti-patterns.html)

 # Preload Hints For Web Fonts
 <p class=subtitle>August 7, 2015</p>